Mr-Bossman/aaFat/README.md

 aaFat is a simple FAT8 like filesystem.
 ###### Features:
 - Under 1000 lines of C
-- No alloc or malloc
+- No calloc or malloc
 - Very simple

 ###### Limitations: